DEFRA/defra-ai-governance-tool-admin/product-requirements/initial-product-requirements.md

     **Then** the new GovernanceTemplate is created and the user is redirected to its detail page.
 - **Detailed Architecture Design Notes:**
   - Manage form state and validations on the client side.
-  - Use Axios or Fetch to call the API endpoint.
+  - Use Fetch to call the API endpoint.
   - Redirect upon successful creation using the router.
 - **Dependencies:**
   Backend API Story 1.1 must be available.